breeze-sandbox/breeze-sandbox.github.io/README.md

 ## Structure Notes

 As it stands, the code for header and footer are repeated on every page.
-We can remove this by using jekyll to build the site from templates, but that makes it more difficult to run the site locally.
+We can remove this by using Jekyll to build the site from templates, but that makes it more difficult to run the site locally.

 ## Content Notes